Chalarangelo/30-seconds-of-code/snippets/sampleSize.md

 tags: array,random,intermediate
 ---

-Gets `n` random elements at unique keys from `array` up to the size of `array`.
+Gets `n` random elements at unique keys from an array up to the size of the array.

 - Shuffle the array using the [Fisher-Yates algorithm](https://github.com/30-seconds/30-seconds-of-code#shuffle).
 - Use `Array.prototype.slice()` to get the first `n` elements.
-- Omit the second argument, `n` to get only one element at random from the array.
+- Omit the second argument, `n`, to get only one element at random from the array.

 ```js
 const sampleSize = ([...arr], n = 1) => {